keremgund/test-brew/README.md

 - Ruby must be installed in system where you run scripts.
 Suggested version is 2.6.x.
 - Run `gem install bundler` to install ruby dependency manager
 - Run `bundle install` to install necessary ruby packages
+- Install lokalise cli tool.
+Please check this [page](https://github.com/lokalise/lokalise-cli-2-go) to see how to install.

 ## Fetching Strings